 According to documents filed with the U.S. National Traffic Safety Administration (NHTSA), one person has been killed because of these faulty airbags.
-The agency says that humidity and elevated moisture levels can cause the propellant tablets, which are used to inflate the airbag, to deteriorate and form dust particles.
+The agency says humidity and elevated moisture levels can cause the propellant tablets, which inflate the airbag, to deteriorate and form dust particles.

 As a result, there is more surface area to burn when ignited, increasing the force of the airbag deployment.
-This could cause the inflator to rupture and the driver could be struck by metal fragments shot out from the inflator.
+This could cause the inflator to rupture, and metal fragments could strike the driver shot out from the inflator.
 This is the widening of a similar recall from November 2020.
-In that recall, only models in certain U.S. states and territories were affected because of the hot and humid weather conditions in those specific areas.
-This new recall covers all S60 and S80 models without regard to where they were sold or registered.
+In that recall, only models in certain U.S. states and territories were affected by the hot and humid weather conditions in those areas.
+This new recall covers all S60 and S80 models regardless of where they were sold or registered.

 The airbags under recall were made by ZF, an automotive parts supplier now known at ZF-TRW.
 They are not connected to faulty airbags manufactured by Takata, which led to an unprecedented global recall of tens of millions of vehicles.
 When the recall begins in November, Volvo will replace the faulty driver’s airbag with new ones that contain a different propellant and inflator at no cost to consumers.
 Volvo is expected to notify owners by mail beginning Nov.
 29. Owners may contact customer service at 1-800-458-1552.

 Auto Product Liability Issues

 There is no question that the defects that these vehicles are being recalled for are hazardous and can potentially result in significant injuries or even fatalities.
 Automakers have a responsibility to manufacture vehicles that are safe for consumers.
 When there are dangerous defects, they are required under the law to issue a timely recall and conduct repairs at no cost to consumers promptly.